 Are you interested in having your work evaluated or edited?
 I offer private manuscript services to both individuals and businesses.
 My experience?
-In the past four years I’ve edited and/or copyedited some twenty novels, four anthologies, and one nonfiction book; before that are various stints of freelancing going back as far as 1992.
-I also have fifteen years of writing and critiquing experience as well as three books of my own in print, one of which was a UK nonfiction bestseller in 2012.
+In the past six years I’ve edited and/or copyedited dozens of novels, five anthologies, and various nonfiction works; before that are numerous stints of freelancing going back as far as 1992.
+I also have over fifteen years of writing and critiquing experience as well as five books of my own in print, one of which was a UK nonfiction bestseller in 2012.
 For references, click here.

 WHY EDIT/COPYEDIT?
 And what’s the difference?

 Editing is the process of annotating copy or textual information to flag and remedy errors, and any written material needs it.
 Whether you’ve written a novel, a newsletter, a report, or a restaurant menu, it almost certainly contains a number of typos, grammatical infelicities, misused words, inconsistent formatting, logical errors, and other nasties.
 You can’t see them but others will.
 Some of those others will care.
 Some of them won’t buy your product or book because of these errors.

 It’s tempting to skip having one’s work professionally edited.
 And yet, whether you’re a business owner or an author looking to self-publish, the edit/copyedit is a vital step.
 Without it, you risk missing your mark; at worst, you can come off looking ignorant and incompetent.